Chia-Network/clvm_tools_rs/COMPILER.md

        Since the value system contains integers as a first class kind, it's possible to positively differentiate atoms from integers unless something disrupts them.
-I am in the process of introducing a macro system that treat's user input gently.
+I am in the process of introducing a macro system that treats user input gently.

     QuotedString(Srcloc, u8, Vec<u8>) -- A quoted string.